Bisexual erasure: Imposter syndrome

 Within the bisexual community, it is found that bisexual women are more likely to and feel safer to come out as bisexual than men, 33% vs. 12%.
-Across the LBGTQ+ population, it is perceived that bisexual women and lesbians are more accepted by society than gay men, bisexual men or transgender people.
+Across the LGBTQ+ population, it is perceived that bisexual women and lesbians are more accepted by society than gay men, bisexual men or transgender people.
 Within the bisexual community, perceived acceptance is 33% for women, about 8% for men and 3% for those who are transgender and non-binary.
 Additionally, queer imposter syndrome can be largely influenced by the media and community.
-Research suggests that bisexual individuals have worse mental health than cisgender, heterosexual, lesbian, and gay individuals.
-Some of these negative outcomes from queer imposter syndrome and poor mental health are higher rates of anxiety and depression, higher levels of reported self-harm, suicidal thoughts, and suicide attempts, lack of social support, being less likely to be comfortable with their sexuality, and higher rates of substance abuse.
-This phenomenon is even further amplified for men, non-binary people, and those in the BIPOC communities.
+Research suggests that bisexual individuals have more mental health challenges than cisgender, heterosexual, lesbian, and gay individuals.

-It has been suggested that there are four ways to help reduce and eventually eliminate the imposter syndrome: 1) Skepticism 2) Humility 3) Grounding 4) Self Compassion.
-Bisexual individuals who are experiencing queer imposter syndrome need to be skeptical of the comments they hear, to acknowledge that they are on a path to becoming the best version of themselves and it is okay to have self doubt, to have something to remind them of their identity, and to realize other people are struggling with the same thing.
-It is also crucial to practice health self-care.
-Celebrate bisexuality through movies, books, and culture, find others in the bi+ community, take mindful walks and take on journaling, practice positively daily affirmations, and maintain healthy eating and exercising.
-To target this on a larger scale, higher action must be taken.
+It has been suggested that there are four ways to help reduce and eventually eliminate the imposter syndrome: 1) skepticism 2) humility 3) grounding 4) self-compassion.